Skip to main content

 Examples include:

-- The rooming house operator didn’t follow the rental laws about entering your room, such as entering without giving you enough warning, a written notice or a proper reason under the law, or sending a tradesperson to work in your room without notice.
+• The rooming house operator didn’t follow the rental laws about entering your room, such as entering without giving you enough warning, a written notice or a proper reason under the law, or sending a tradesperson to work in your room without notice.
+For more on when and how a rooming house operator can enter your room, see our page about your privacy while renting

-- The rooming house operator moved an extra person into your room without your permission.
-For more information, see our page about sharing rooms
+• The rooming house operator moved an extra person into your room without your permission.
+For more information about sharing rooms, see our page on rooming houses

 The rooming house operator must make sure:

-- All external doors (except screen doors) have a working deadlock, unless a legal exception requires a different type of lock
+• All external doors (except screen doors) have a lock that is operated by a key from the outside and can be opened without a key from the inside, unless a legal exception requires a different type of lock

 If they don’t follow these rules, you may be able to claim compensation.
 Keep evidence of the problem and your costs to include in your claim.